It’s the ultimate comfort food, and we’ll tell you where to find the best.

 For a town not known for its pizza, we sure have a lot of pizzerias.
 The pies show up on a number of restaurant and bar menus, too.
 And while we don't have a signature pizza style a la New York or Chicago, we have so much variety that you can just let your taste buds lead the way.
 Want classic?
 Go for a straightforward Margherita.
 Traditional?
 There's pepperoni and sausage everywhere.
 Gourmet?
 Choices abound—from crab and roasted duck to mac and cheese.
 (Yes, on a pizza.)
 Nowadays, the type of preparation is important, too, as we're seeing more coal-fired pizza places showing up, as well as those with fancy specialty ovens.
 So how do you decide where to go?
-To celebrate National Pizza Month in October, we sent out a troop of pizza-loving scouts to search for the best options in town, from A to Z. Warning: Grab your car keys as you look at the list.
+We sent out a troop of pizza-loving scouts to search for the best options in town, from A to Z. Warning: Grab your car keys as you look at the list.

 We know you're going to want a hot-from-the-oven pizza soon after digesting our 34 picks.